Murder She Said

 Murder She Said is a 1961 British mystery comedy film, directed by George Pollock, based on the 1957 novel 4.50 from Paddington by Agatha Christie.
 The production stars Margaret Rutherford as Miss Marple, along with Arthur Kennedy, Muriel Pavlow, James Robertson Justice, and Rutherford's husband, Stringer Davis.

-MGM made three sequels, Murder at the Gallop (1963), Murder Most Foul (1964) and Murder Ahoy!
+MGM-British Studios made three sequels, Murder at the Gallop (1963), Murder Most Foul (1964) and Murder Ahoy!
 (1965), all with Rutherford starring as Miss Marple.
 She also cameoed as Marple in MGM's The Alphabet Murders (1965), which starred Tony Randall as Hercule Poirot.

+The film marked the first appearance on screen of Christie's female detective "a blueprint for the spinster sleuth who exploits her appearance as a harmless, nosy old woman".

 Plot

 While travelling by train, Miss Marple witnesses the strangling of a young woman in another train on a parallel track.
 The police find nothing to support her story, so she conducts her own investigation, and with the aid of her close friend Jim Stringer, comes to the conclusion that the body must have been thrown off the train near the grounds of Ackenthorpe Hall.

 Wheedling her way into a job as housekeeper, Miss Marple copes with her difficult employer, Luther Ackenthorpe, and searches for the missing corpse.
 She eventually finds it concealed in a stable, much to the chagrin of Police Inspector Craddock.

 Stringer uncovers the details of Ackenthorpe's will: the family fortune is to go to his long-suffering, attentive daughter Emma; his sons Cedric, Harold and Albert; and Alexander, his intelligent and insightful grandson (A fourth son, Edmund, was killed in the war and a second daughter, Edith, Alexander's mother, died of illness).
 Also, Dr Quimper, Ackenthorpe's physician, and Emma are secretly in love.
 The gardener, Hillman, and the part-time servant Mrs Kidder round out the establishment and the list of suspects.

 Alexander finds the first clue, a musical compact that plays "Frère Jacques", near where the body must have landed.
 When Emma reveals that she recently received a letter from a French woman named Martine, who claims that she married Edmund shortly before he died and is therefore an heir, the identity of the dead woman and the motive for the crime seem clear.

 Arsenic in the curried duck prepared by Miss Marple sickens all who eat it, but only Albert dies.
 Then Harold is killed by his own shotgun.
 The police are unsure if it was suicide by a remorseful murderer or the third victim.
 Miss Marple, however, is not deceived, and sets a trap, using the compact as bait.
 Dr Quimper is revealed as the villain.
 The dead woman was not Martine at all, but his own wife.
 Quimper feared that the compact, a gift to his wife, could be traced to him.
 He intended to dispose of the other heirs and marry Emma.
 He administered a second, fatal dose of arsenic while supposedly attending to Albert.